 Narrative therapy is a way of understanding how problems affect people’s lives.
 In narrative therapy, individuals view their problems as separate from themselves.
 The client has a significant and active role in determining the direction in which their therapy will move.
 A narrative therapist is non-blaming, respectful, and sees the individual as the expert in their own lives.
 In narrative therapy, clients re-author the dominant stories and conversations of their lives to make new meanings of their relationships, their understanding of self, and how they live and form their lives.

 Intermodal Creative Arts Therapy

 Intermodal creative arts therapy is an approach in which therapists use more than one creative arts area in their work.
-An intermodal creative arts therapist draws on multiple creative arts areas and moves among them with their clients.
-A creative arts therapist has had formal arts training as an artist/studio artist in each arts area through which they work.
-For example, a music therapist has had formal training in music, however, an intermodal creative arts therapist has had formal training as an artist in more than one arts area, usually three different arts areas.
-In creative arts therapy, the created artwork is equally as important as the process.
+An intermodal Creative Arts Therapist draws on multiple creative arts areas and moves among them with their clients.
+A Creative Arts Therapist has had formal training in an arts area, for example, music, the visual arts, dramatic arts, or dance.
+An intermodal Creative Arts Therapist has had formal training in more than one arts area, usually three different arts areas.
+In Creative Arts Therapy, the created artwork is equally as important as the process.